lumapps/design-system/CONTRIBUTING.md

 That's it!
 Thank you for your contribution!

+#### React developpment check list

+If you are developping in React please make sure to follow this check list:

+-   [ ] Update the `CHANGELOG.react.md` file
+-   [ ] Create or update component tests
+-   [ ] Keep props JSDoc comment up to date and check they appear on the demo site
+-   [ ] Keep the `react.index.tsx` file up to date
+-   [ ] (if necessary) Create or update the MDX demo file for your component

 #### After your pull request is merged

 After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository: